Texas Divorce FAQs

 Real estate experts advise sellers to make sure that the price they are asking for their homes are in line with the prices of surrounding homes in the neighborhoods.
 The next key element is to repair any defects that the house has in order for the property to appear in the best light to potential buyers.
 Additionally, a seller needs to ensure that the real estate agent they hire to sell the house is giving the home proper exposure to potential buyers through open houses, internet listings, neighborhood signs and print ads.

 This list is not exhaustive but it does give you an idea about the issues that should be considered before making a decision to pursue a divorce.
-It is always in your best interest to consult with an experienced Texas attorney to make sure you understand all the relevant issues and their legal impact on you.
+It is always in your best interest to consult with an experienced Texas lawyer to make sure you understand all the relevant issues and their legal impact on you.
 It’s in your best interest to think rationally and strategically about this enormous emotional issue in your life.
-Call Conner & Lindamood, P.C. in Houston, TX, today to schedule a consultation.
+Call Lindamood & Robinson, P.C. in Houston, TX, today to schedule a consultation.